-- 1. the distributions are perfectly identical, which is called perfect zero knowledge, - 2. the distributions are close in statistical distance, which is called statistical zero knowledge, - 3. the distributions are computationally indistinguishable in probabilistic polynomial time, which is called computational zero knowledge.
+- 1. The distributions are perfectly identical, which is called perfect zero knowledge, - 2.
+The distributions are close in statistical distance, which is called statistical zero knowledge, - 3.
+The distributions are computationally indistinguishable in probabilistic polynomial time, which is called computational zero knowledge.

 In this definition, $S{V'}$ simulates the interaction between P and V', and h represents the prior history.
+Among other things, the history can include transcripts from prior runs of the protocol on the same input.

 Let's discuss why this definition is what we want.
 The only source a (dishonest) verifier V' has to gain any information is their view of the interaction with the prover, which is denoted by $(V' \leftrightarrow P)(x, h)$.
 However, the definition says that V' can instead ignore the prover and gain the same information by running $S{V'}(x, h)$, which does not require interaction with the prover.
 The verifier is able to do this since $S{V'}$ is also a probabilistic polynomial-time algorithm.
+Thus, on an input $x \in L$, the verifier V' has learned nothing beyond the fact that $x \in L$.